Frequently Asked Questions

 How do I know which debts are discharged?

-The Discharge Order will explain which debts have been discharged.
+An Explanation of Bankruptcy Discharge is attached to every discharge order from the Clerk's Office.
 If the debtor loses or misplaces the discharge order, another copy can be obtained by contacting the clerk of the bankruptcy Court that entered the order.
 The clerk will charge a fee for searching the Court records and there will be additional fees for making and certifying copies.
 If the case has been closed and archived there will also be a retrieval fee, and obtaining the copy will take longer.

 The discharge order may be available electronically.
 The PACER system provides the public with electronic access to selected case information through a personal computer located in many clerk's offices.
 The debtor can also access PACER.
 Users must set up an account to acquire access to PACER, and must pay a per-page fee to download and copy documents filed electronically.
-For more information, please visit the uscourts.gov website.
+For more information on the discharge, please visit uscourts.gov.

 Will filing for bankruptcy stop my eviction?